“Sex never occurs during In the Mood for Love but I’ll be damned if this isn’t one of the sexiest films I have ever seen.”

 In the mood for love is a delicate conversation between Mr. Chow and Mrs. Chan, neighbors in 1960s Hong Kong who suspects that their spouses are having an affair with each other.
 Talking about their spouses and enacting what must have happened between the cheating partners is how Mr. Chow and Mrs. Chan bonds with each other.

 This film is exclusively about these two people, so much that even the cheating partners are never shown in the film.
 They have a few dialogues but we never see them, which is also symbolic of the fact that Wong Kar-Wai wanted to focus exclusively on the heroes and those who sin are not heroes.
-The film and the relationship between the lead pair take their time to grow but never really develop into a fully fledged relationship and that makes the film look even more subtle.
+The film and the relationship between the lead pair take their time to grow but never really develop into a fully fledged relationship and that makes the film so much more subtle.
 The apartment they live in is so confined that it is almost symbolic that the universe is asking them to end up together but they can’t do that because it is a sin in that society and also because their spouses did the same which acts as a moral barrier between them.

 “We won’t be like them” says Mrs. Chan.